Student06134/GettingStarted/README.md

 GettingStarted
 ==============

-My first rep as part of the Data Science Tracl
+My first repo as part of the Data Science Track